dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.7.1 =
+- Add: `[wallets_move]` and `[wallets_withdraw]` shortcodes now also display amount to be paid after fees.
+- Fix: Problem where QR code was not rendered on first page load, introduced in `3.7.0`.
+- Fix: Unicode glyph on reload button introduced in `3.7.0` was not visible on some mobile devices, is now an image.
+- Add: New filters introduced in `3.7.0` on the output of the `get_coins_info` JSON API now also affect older versions of the API.

 = 3.7.0 =
 - Change: JSON API latest version is now `3`.
 To use previous versions, first enabled legacy APIs in the plugin's settings.